GRAFT: Grid-Aware Load Forecasting with Multi-Source Textual Alignment and Fusion: Data and data processing

 To more intuitively show the differences of the three types of external texts in the semantic space, we aggregate the corpora by state, count the word frequencies of the cleaned terms, and provide representative word cloud visualizations in Figures~\ref{fig:wordcloud-news}--\ref{fig:wordcloud-policy}.
 Figure~\ref{fig:wordcloud-news} shows the word clouds of the News corpus in the five states of NSW, QLD, SA, TAS, and VIC, where each state is dominated by city names such as Sydney, Brisbane, and Melbourne, as well as high-frequency words such as \emph{breaking}, \emph{police}, and \emph{coronavirus}, reflecting general news themes such as emergencies, public security, and the pandemic.
 Figure~\ref{fig:wordcloud-reddit} corresponds to the social media source (Reddit), where keywords are more related to daily life, public sentiment, and travel behaviour, reflecting information such as residents' activity rhythms and demand-side responses.
 Figure~\ref{fig:wordcloud-policy} shows regulatory and policy (Policy) documents, where high-frequency words are concentrated on \emph{energy}, \emph{electricity}, \emph{network}, \emph{prices}, \emph{tariffs}, \emph{AER}, \emph{customers}, etc., indicating that this source mainly records content such as electricity market regulation, network tariffing, and retail electricity price adjustments.
 These visualization results verify, from the semantic level, the potential correlation between external text and electricity load, and also show that News, social media, and Policy texts provide complementary information for GRAFT along the ``events--behaviour--regulation/policy'' dimension.
+Throughout data collection and release, we follow a privacy-preserving and license-compliant principle: raw third-party texts are not redistributed when restricted by platform/publisher terms; instead, we provide provenance, identifiers (when permissible), derived representations, and reproducible scripts to support transparent and compliant research reuse.

 \tcbset{ evcard/.style={ enhanced, breakable, width=\textwidth, colback=white, colframe=black!25, colbacktitle=black!12, coltitle=black, fonttitle=\bfseries , boxrule=0.4pt, arc=1.2pt, left=4pt,right=4pt,top=2.5pt,bottom=2.5pt, boxsep=1pt } }